-Teacher candidates who are not FULLY accepted to Practicum II will be advised to meet with their academic advisor(s) to determine their next steps.
+Teacher candidates who are not accepted to Practicum II will be advised to meet with their academic advisor(s) to determine their next steps.

-- Candidates failing to complete any contingent components and be accepted to Benchmark 3 prior to the start of fall classes will be UNENROLLED from Practicum II by the Student Academic Planner and the campus will be informed. - Practicum II courses are only offered once a year, so candidates may be required to wait a year to enroll in Practicum II if they wish to continue to pursue teacher certification upon graduation. - Students may complete any other outstanding coursework during the interim or change majors.
+- Candidates failing to complete any outstanding components and be accepted to Benchmark 3 prior to the start of fall classes will not be eligible to enroll in Practicum II. - Practicum II courses are only offered in the fall, so candidates will be required to wait a year and enroll in Practicum II the following fall if they wish to continue to pursue teacher certification upon graduation. - Students may complete any other outstanding coursework during the interim fall and spring or change majors.